Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis reveals that as of 24th March 2023, there are 44 active transport stops operating within Tingalpa.
-These stops serve a mix of buses, with 8 individual routes providing service collectively resulting in 455 weekly passenger trips.
-Transport accessibility is rated as good, with residents typically located at an average distance of 241 meters from the nearest transport stop.
+Transport analysis indicates 44 active transport stops in Tingalpa, comprising a mix of buses.
+These stops are served by 8 individual routes, collectively offering 455 weekly passenger trips.
+Transport accessibility is rated good, with residents typically located 241 meters from the nearest stop.

 Frequently Asked Questions - Transport